-- 1. For the purpose of the requirements in 1607. of the Rules, dual-fuel diesel engines utilizing Methane gas as fuel(hereinafter referred to as DFD engines) are to comply with the followings. - (1) For LNG carriers fitted with DFD engines, the an additional installation notation of DFDE may be assigned. - (2) Control and safety systems of DFD engines are to comply with Pt 5, Annex 5-7 of the Guidance. - 2.
+- 1. For the purpose of the requirements in 1607. of the Rules, dual-fuel diesel engines utilizing Methane gas as fuel(hereinafter referred to as DFD engines) are to comply with the followings. - (1) For LNG carriers fitted with DFD engines, the an additional installation notation of DFDE(LNG) may be assigned.
+(2021) - (2) Control and safety systems of DFD engines are to comply with Pt 5, Annex 5-7 of the Guidance. - 2.
+A suitable pressure relief system for air inlet manifolds, scavenge spaces and exhaust system is to be provided unless designed to accommodate the worst-case overpressure due to ignited gas leaks or justified by the safety concept of the engine.
+A detailed evaluation regarding the hazard potential of overpressure in air inlet manifolds, scavenge spaces and exhaust system is to be carried out and reflected in the safety concept of the engine. - In the case of crankcases, the explosion relief valves, as required by 1607.
+1 (4) of the Rules, are to be considered suitable for the gas operation of the engine.
+For engines not covered by said Regulation, a detailed evaluation regarding the hazard potential of fuel gas accumulation in the crankcase is to be carried out.
+(2021) - 3.
 For the purpose of the requirements in 1607.
 3 (3) of the Rules, gas detection for crankcases may be installed in crankcase vent.